ysmood/yaku/readme.md

 # Unhandled Rejection

 Yaku will report any unhandled rejection via `console.error` by default, in case you forget to write `catch`.
-You can catch with them manually:
+You can catch them manually:

 - Browser: `window.onunhandledrejection = ({ promise, reason }) => { /* Your Code */ };`
 - Node: `process.on("unhandledRejection", (reason, promise) => { /* Your Code */ });`